KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Unlike C, if you allocate on the heap, Rust does not require you to use malloc and free memory allocation.

 In Rust, if you pass a variable by value to a function, the ownership is transferred to that function.
 That function now owns the underlying memory allocation.
-If the value is not saved anywhere, the original variable can go out of scope, and the program will not compile.
+The original variable can go out of scope, and the program will not compile.

 Ownership fix:
-* Clone- create a new memory allocation containing the same value and pass it to function as copy without transferring ownership
+* Clone- create a new memory allocation containing the same value and pass it to the function as copy without transferring ownership
 * Borrowing- pass by reference, share data in differences places without transferring ownership

 ![](pycon-us-2026-recap-images/why-you-as-a-python-developer-single-borrows.png)